jundalisay/superb/content/en/research/sarkar/farming/section-1/oilseeds.md

 - the odour, which should be removed by deodourisation.

 ## Coconut (Nárikel)

-Coconut has many uses.
-The water is very good to drink and the flesh can be eaten.
+Coconut water is very good to drink.
+Coconut flesh can be eaten.

 The tender green coconut is called “d́áb” in Bengal.

-The hard inner shell and the outer husk can be used for a variety of purposes, including the preparation of medicines.
+The hard inner shell and the outer husk can be used for the preparation of medicines.

 Coconut oil becomes solid in cool climates.
-It is used in cooking and is well known as a hair and body oil.
+- It is used in cooking and is well known as a hair and body oil.

 Oil cake can be made from coconut oil, which is also used in preparing bread.

-Coconut is most suited to South India and will not be as successful in Ánanda Nagar.
+Coconut is most suited to South India but will not be as successful in Ánanda Nagar.

 ## Other Oil Seeds

 Rice bran can be pressed for oil and the remainder can be used to make cement.

-Olive and lady’s finger can also be used to produce oil.
+Olive and <!-- lady’s finger --> okra can also be used to produce oil.

 Safflower (kusum flower) seeds can be used to produce a less popular but good quality light oil which can be taken by those who must avoid heavy fats.

 In fact, most seeds contain oil of varying types and uses.

 Melon and cucumber (sosa) seeds may be used for oil extraction, but they are not commercially viable.
 Radish seeds are larger than mustard seeds and they provide a pungent oil somewhat like mustard seed oil.

 Radish oil cake makes a good manure, but radish oil is not widely used.
 Even onion seeds can be used to produce an oil which has medicinal value.
 Research should be done on the uncommon oil seeds in order to increase their utility.